 Exception #1: Contracts

-The other way to have a contract is if your employer’s handbook or other documents make promises about how long you can work, what it takes to fire you, or the disciplinary process.
-Outside of these situations, though, you probably don’t have a contract.
+The other way to have a contract is if your employer’s handbook or practices and policies establish promises or patterns about how long you can work, what it takes to fire you, or the disciplinary process.
+If the employer’s handbook contains a disclaimer saying your employment is at-will, or something to that effect, then the disclaimer can prevent you from claiming a contract existed.
+Outside of the situations described, you probably don’t have a contract.
 If you do have a contract, then a termination is illegal if your employer doesn’t follow the terms of the contract.

 Exception #2: Discrimination